Last updated May 11th, 2022.

 Over the past few decades, however, Vietnam’s leasehold ownership system has become more of a formality than anything else.
 Most leases in the country are renewed with little objection, and as the country liberalizes, its leasehold ownership system may become a thing of the past.

-China’s recent embrace of the free market is causing property laws to liberalize further though.
+China’s fairly recent embrace of the free market is causing foreign real estate laws to liberalize further though.

 While leaseholders must renew once their term expires, the process is more akin to registering and paying tax on a car than re-signing a property lease.
 Provided you can pay some cash, you probably won’t face any difficulties when renewing a land lease in China.

-While Indonesia allows its citizens to own freehold property within the country, foreigners can only purchase leasehold property.
+While Indonesia allows its citizens to own freehold real estate within the country, foreigners can only purchase leasehold property.
 Lease terms in Indonesia can range from 1-80 years.

-Additionally, while buyers in China and Vietnam can only lease from the government, buyers in Indonesia will often lease their property from private citizens.
+Additionally, while buyers in China and Vietnam can only lease from the government, buyers in Indonesia will often lease their home from another private citizen.
 This can complicate the process.

 Foreign buyers in Indonesia may want to include certain stipulations in their lease agreements.
 Remember also: your ability to renew leases will depend on the whims of an individual, making leaseholds here less reliable.